 Whenever you make a business purchase that you will use for more than one year, the Internal Revenue Service (IRS) requires it to be depreciated.
 This means that you will deduct the cost on your business taxes over time, rather than only the year when you purchase it.
-Instead of getting all of the deduction in one year, you get it slowly, over a number of years.
+Instead of getting all the deduction in one year, you get it slowly, over several years.